 Instructions

-- Dry roast peanuts in a pan on a medium flame until golden brown.
-Remove and let it cool down.
+- Dry roast the peanuts in a pan on medium flame until golden brown.
+Remove and let them cool.
 You can also roast the peanuts in the air fryer.

 - In the same pan, heat oil, add cumin (jeera) seeds, split urad dal and saute until the dal turns light brown.